The Balama North Project is the world’s largest known combined graphite-vanadium resource. It is in northern Mozambique, some 240kms from Pemba Port.

 The resource consists of two significant areas of interests that are currently being evaluated, including:

-The Mineral Resource estimate has been defined within the original 6.2km long mineralised footprint at Nicanda Hill.
-Additional exploration prospects to the west, east and south have yet to be assessed.
+The existing Resource at Nicanda Hill has been defined within a 6.2km long mineralised footprint and aqdditional exploration prospects to the West, East and South yet to be assessed.

 Nicanda West is located approximately 230km west of the port of Pemba and is located within tenement 5966 about 1.4km north west of the Company’s Nicanda Hill Mineral Resource.

 Triton announced a Mineral Resource estimate for Nicanda West on 17 May 2016, comprising 30Mt grading 6.6% TGC for 1.97Mt of contained graphite.

 Flotation testwork on two composites from drill holes, based on a standard graphite process flowsheet developed by IMO’s Perth Laboratory, showed that approximately 70% of the liberated flakes were larger than 150 µm and that more than 30% of the liberated flakes were Jumbo or larger (> 300µm).
 These results indicate that Nicanda West graphite concentrate may be ideally suited to the expandable graphite market.